Find out what services we can offer to help you find work and when you start a new job.

 You have 5 working days to let us know if you don't agree with the information in this letter.
 If we don't hear from you in 5 working days, we'll make the changes to your benefit or payment.

-Co-operating with legal investigations
+Co-operating with legal investigations and meeting legal requirements

 - New Zealand Police